-The Professor Jayashankar Telangana State Agricultural University (PJTSAU), a state agriculture university, approached TraceX and other agritech startups to attack this widespread issue.
-The agricultural scientists are working closely with the startups to build a pilot study for digital tech applications in agriculture.
+The Professor Jayashankar Telangana State Agricultural University (PJTSAU), and agricultural scientists are working closely with the startups to build a pilot study for digital tech applications in agriculture.
 TraceX was roped in for the seed value chain traceability scope.

 Process of the Seed Supply chain

 To understand the challenges that stem from the lack of seed traceability, we first need to understand the process followed.
 The seed supply chain goes through multiple stages.

 The process of development of certified seeds begins from its distant parent called Nucleus Seed.
 It is a genetically pure seed without any impurity.
 All physical observations such as plant size, growth features, color and shape of various parts, days taken in maturity, etc., are considered and recorded.
 They are only grown in small quantities, approximately 50-100 grains at a time, to monitor the performance.

 Breeder seeds are produced from the nucleus seed under the careful supervision of a qualified plant breeder in a research institute of Agricultural University.
 The process is monitored by a joint inspection team of scientists and officials of the certification agency and National Seed Corporation.
 The genetic purity of the breeder seed crop should be maintained at 100%.